At the end of this library session, students will know about:

 4) Where to get examples and information on APA in-text citations and Reference List guidelines

-5) Where to find more information on RefWorks and Write-n-Cite.
+5) Where to find more information on RefWorks.

 Access these accounts under 'My Accounts' on the ASU Library home page, http://lib.asu.edu

-plan for consumer assistance with insurance moves states forward but remains a work in
+The Affordable Care Act's plan for consumer assistance with insurance moves states forward but remains a work in progress.

-Hann, A. (2012).
-The individualisation of health: Health surveillance, lifestyle control and public
+Book chapter title: The individualisation of health: Health surveillance, lifestyle control and public health

-Hello and Welcome to the HSC 332 Course Guide!
+Hello and Welcome to the HSC 330 Course Guide!
 Explore the resources on this guide tailored to your course assignments and research needs.
 Have suggestions for this guide?
-Let us know by contacting a Health Sciences Librarian or via the Feedback Survey on the bottom right of this page.
+Let us know by contacting the Health Sciences Librarian or via the Feedback Survey on the bottom right of this page.